Artificial Intelligence: What New Jobs Will AI Create?

 When we talk about artificial intelligence, our minds jump between fascination and caution.
 In fact, it’s pretty hard to know exactly what to think about the technology being developed with the intent of creating a new form of intelligence.
 While some consider artificial intelligence to be a job threat, others are convinced that it will benefit the employment market.
 In the words of Lee Kai-Fu, president of the Sinovation Ventures Artificial Intelligence Institute: “We are about to live through the fastest transition humanity has ever known, and we’re not ready for it.”

-For artificial intelligence to move forward, there are a number of steps to the construction process that need to be followed.
+For artificial intelligence to move forward, there are several steps to the construction process that need to be followed.
 There are as many manufacturing phases as there are jobs that don’t exist yet—or that have only recently been created.
-These jobs will be in high demand in coming years.
+These jobs will be in high demand in the coming years.
 Let’s take a look at the jobs of tomorrow within the AI sector.

 The personality designer: creating AI architecture